Boca Raton IVC Filters Lawyer

 The first IVC filters were introduced in 1979 as permanent devices.
 In 2003, the FDA approved retrievable IVC filters.
 With the introduction of the new, retrievable filters, the number of IVC filters placed in patients spiked from approximately 49,000 filters in 1999 to almost 260,000 filters in 2012.

 If you have received an IVC filter and experienced an injury, a Boca Raton IVC filter lawyer can help.
-Contact an experienced defective product attorney today to begin your case.
+Contact an experienced mass torts attorney today to begin your case.

 Many patients who have received the retrievable IVC filters have experienced complications and injuries because their IVC filter has fractured or broken apart, or the entire filter has migrated from where it was initially implanted.
 Injuries that may necessitate contact with a Boca Raton IVC filter attorney include portions of the filter fracturing and puncturing the vein or other organs, migration of the filter to the heart, and/or the filter failing to prevent blood clots from traveling to the heart or lungs.
 Device migration is the most commonly reported adverse reaction, with embolism being the second most frequently reported complication, according to the FDA.

 Retrievable (or temporary) IVC filters are intended to be placed and remain in the patient’s body for a short period of time.
 The FDA reported concern for those patients whose IVC filters remained implanted long after the risks of pulmonary embolism subsided.
 In 2014, the FDA released a revised safety update that recommends retrievable IVC filters be removed from patients between the 29th and 54th day after implantation, for those whose risk of PE subsided.